-Breathe deeply and count backwards from 50 to 1.
-As you make this count, start progressively relaxing every muscle of your body from head to toe.
+Breathe deeply and count backward from 50 to 1.
+As you make this count, start progressively relaxing every muscle in your body from head to toe.

 Once fully relaxed, transport yourself in your mind’s eye to a personal sanctuary.
 There you find everything that makes you feel calm, serene and happy.

 Once you’re within this personal sanctuary you can take this visualization in a number of directions.
 For starters, you can simply just enjoy the peace and harmony of the moment.
 Or you can potentially use this place to affirm your goals, objectives, values, and priorities.
 Or potentially, maybe a mentor awaits you there.
 Use this time to chat with them about your problems and potential solutions for resolving them.

 There are many possibilities here.
 Your personal sanctuary visualization can be used in numerous ways, and you can transport yourself there anytime you need some balance, peace, harmony or guidance.

 Healing Your Body and Mind

 Over the years science has shown that there is a strong connection between the body and mind.
 In fact, we see this connection in many scientific studies where placebos are used instead of the actual medication.
 In such instances, people who receive the placebo believe that they are being administered the medication.
 And what’s interesting is that time and again these studies have shown that placebos work just as well as the actual medication.

 So what’s actually happening here?